Quest Summer 2019

 With Steve Carson, Ph.D. and Danielle Schmitt, through support from the Cooperative Institute for Climate Science (CICS): a collaboration of Princeton University and the National Oceanographic and Atmospheric Administration's (NOAA) Geophysical Fluid Dynamics Laboratory (GFDL).

 3. Pine Barrens Fire Ecology for teachers in grades K-12 in all content areas

-The Pinelands Preservation Alliance located in Southampton, NJ will serve as our home base for discussing Pine Barrens ecology, developing hypotheses, analyzing data and presenting.
+The Pinelands Preservation Alliance located in Southampton, NJ served as our home base for discussing Pine Barrens ecology, developing hypotheses, analyzing data and presenting.
 Participants are expected to come prepared for rain or shine field data collection and will be expected to present their findings upon the conclusion of the program.
-Upon completion of the unit, teachers will have become more familiar with the ecology of the region, developing a hypothesis, collecting and analyzing ecological data and presenting on these data with research scientists.
+Upon completion of the unit, teachers become more familiar with the ecology of the region, developing a hypothesis, collecting and analyzing ecological data and presenting on these data with research scientists.

 The Watershed Science Teacher Academy, a research-based partnership